 Heavier or Bulkier Litter

-Many lighter litters can get stuck in your cat’s paw, meaning she’s tracking that litter well after her visit.
+Many lighter litters can get stuck in your cat’s paw, meaning he or she is tracking that litter well after his or her visit.
 If that is the case, try a heavier or bulkier litter.
 Be aware – you’ll need to transition between litters for the comfort of your cat.

 Use a Mat

 Try placing a mat outside the litter box.
 A mat will help trap the majority of excess litter.
 Avoid any mats with textures your cat has shown an aversion to.

 Long-haired cats, as the name implies, typically have long hair between their toes.
 This hair often catches litter, resulting in your cat tracking it around the house.
 Trim the hair between his or her toes to help stop spreading litter.